Philippe Sautet

 Philippe Sautet (born 8 May 1961 in Salon-de-Provence, France) is a French chemist.
 He was elected to the French Academy of sciences on 30 November 2010.
 He was a research director at the CNRS and works in the chemistry laboratory of the École normale supérieure de Lyon where he devoted a large part of his scientific activity to molecular modelling.
-Now he is a professor at the University of California - Los Angeles.
+He is currently a professor at the University of California, Los Angeles.

 Biography

 Philippe Sautet is an engineer from the École polytechnique (Paris).
 He prepared his thesis at the University of Paris (Orsay) from 1985 to 1988 under the supervision of Odile Eisenstein.
 He was then a researcher at the CNRS in the Institut de Recherche sur la Catalyse (Villeurbanne, France) from 1988 to 1995, then Visiting Scientist at Lawrence Berkeley Laboratory (Berkeley, California) from 1991 to 1992.
 Upon his return from the United States, he was a lecturer and then professor at the École Polytechnique from 1993 to 2005.
 He then took over the management of UMR 5182 (Chemistry Laboratory of the École normale supérieure de Lyon, France) between 2003 and 2010.
 This is a research team of 80 people.
 He is also Director of the Institut de Chimie de Lyon, FR CNRS 3023 (1,000 people) since 2007.